 consider and approve the Report of the Director on the ITU-R activities on studies on possible reduction of the coordination arc and technical criteria used in application of RR No. 9.41 in respect of coordination under RR No. 9.7

+WMO Position:

 WMO supports studies on possible reduction of the coordination arc and technical criteria used in application of RR No. 9.41 in respect of coordination under RR No. 9.7 until they provide adequate protection and reduce unjustified restrictions for coordination of meteorological and Earth observation-satellite systems.

 Agenda item 9.1.6